All Episodes

 Anyway, so this will take place tomorrow.

-And and even pro-choice Republicans like Susan Collins and Lisa Murkowski, you know, point out how overly broad it is and striking down all state limits on abortion and and even bans on gender-based abortion.
+And even pro-choice Republicans like Susan Collins and Lisa Murkowski, you know, point out how overly broad it is and striking down all state limits on abortion and even bans on gender-based abortion.

-And both of them are saying that they're worried that it would remove uh protections for religious hospitals that it goes against their deeply held religious beliefs.
+And both of them are saying that they worried that it would remove protections for religious hospitals that it goes against their deeply held religious beliefs and whether they can, you know, here we go again.

-Now, most people that I know that say, all right, I'm pro-choice.
+Now, most people that I know that say, all right, I'm pro-choice, they don't love abortion.

 Most people look at abortion as a bad option, a bad choice.